samkenxstream/SamKenX_pantheon-systems-documentation/source/content/guides/site-portfolio-report/03-faq.md

 The total amount owed can be viewed on the invoice linked at the top of the Site Portfolio Report.
 The invoice only provides the overall total, and does not show how much is owed per site.

-## How Can I Access the Site Portfolio Report?
+## How can I access the Site Portfolio Report?

 Your Site Portfolio Report will be emailed to the Site Owner of the account.
 Click the link provided in the email to view the report.

-## Who Has Access to the Site Portfolio Report?
+## Who has access to the Site Portfolio Report?

 The Site Portfolio Report is emailed to the Site Owner of the account.
 No other users will receive the email.
 However, the Site Owner can share the link provided in the email with other users.

-## Can I Share the Site Portfolio Report?
+## Can I share the Site Portfolio Report?

 Yes.
 The Site Owner can share the link provided in the email with other users.

-## Can I Change Who Receives the Site Portfolio Report?
+## Can I change who receives the Site Portfolio Report?

 Yes.
 The Site Portfolio Report is emailed to the Site Owner on the account.
 The current Site Owner must [transfer ownership directly](/site-billing#transfer-ownership-and-billing-for-this-site) if another teammate needs to assume site and billing ownership.